Autism coaching in the workplace

 Coaching can be effective in supporting different employees throughout the workplace.

 1. You may have noticed common autistic traits apply to you, and you may now suspect you have autism.
-You’d like to talk confidentially to someone about this realisation.
+You’d like to talk confidentially to someone about this realisation and what it means to you.

 2. You may be self-diagnosed and have been using strategies that you have developed to manage at work.
 You may be getting by, but would like to unlock more of your potential.

-3. You may have had a NHS or private diagnosis, and you are now seeking some additional support to help you thrive in the workplace.
+3. You may have had a NHS or private diagnosis, and you are now seeking some additional support to help you feel happier and perform at the level you know you are capable of in the workplace.

 If you recognise yourself here, then book a call or send me an email.